Skip to main content

 Mental health challenges that impact your happiness and well-being can leave you feeling disinterested in sexual activity.
 These include:

-If your low libido is due to psychological factors, addressing that issue may help you get back on track.
+If psychological factors are causing your low libido, addressing them can help you get back on track.
 This might involve talking to a mental health professional, for example, or practicing yoga to combat your anxiety.

 Maintaining a positive outlook can go a long way, too, Stewart said.
 “What matters most is how you feel about yourself.
 If you have lost your sparkle, it’s possible to reframe your attitudes and habits and get back to being your old self, or even better.”